 Ready?
 Here we go.

-Before the credit crunch, you could borrow the full value of the home you wanted to buy from any number of mortgage lenders.
+Before the 2007/08 credit crunch, homebuyers could borrow the full value of the property they were buying.
+Ergo, you could take out a 100% mortgage from any number of mortgage lenders.

-If you saw a house on the market for £250k, but didn’t have anything set aside for a deposit, no matter.
+If you saw a house for sale for £250k but had nothing set aside for a deposit, no matter.
 Provided you met the lender’s affordability calculation, you could borrow the full amount.

-What you have to remember (or realise, depending upon your age), is that the market was different in the run up to 2007:
+Remember (or realise, depending upon your age), the market was different in the run up to 2007:

-If you defaulted on your mortgage repayments, so what?
-The bank could repossess your home, yet still make a tidy profit when they put it back on the market.
+From the bank’s perspective, if you defaulted on your mortgage repayments, so what?
+The lender could repossess your home after a while.
+Yet, because of the upward trajectory of house prices, they’d still make a tidy profit when putting it back on the market.
 There was little to no risk on their part.

 How different the market is today…